soda-research/vitrage/doc/source/vitrage-template-format.rst

 Example 2: Deduced state based on alarm
 ---------------------------------------
-The following template will change the state of a resource to "ERROR" if there is any alarm of severity "HIGH" on it.
+The following template will change the state of a resource to "ERROR" if there is any alarm of severity "CRITICAL" on it.
 Also note that entity ids can be strings as well.

  ::